 - Make sure the turkey is fully defrosted.

-- Use sharp kitchen scissors or a knife.
-I prefer scissors.
+- Use a pair of poultry shears or a knife.
+I prefer shears.
 They are safer and also easier to handle.

 - Cut along the backbone, from the tail up to the neck.